zaqifathis/BIMserver-doc/Install-on-Ubuntu-15.md

+### Outdated Instruction
+You can find the instruction of Ubuntu installation for previous version: [version 1.3 and 1.4 installation](Install-on-Ubuntu)

+### Configure SSL
+If you would like to secure your BIMserver installation with HTTPS, follow the [SSL Setup Guide](SSL-setup) for detailed instructions on generating and configuring an SSL certificate.

+***

 This guide explains how to install BIMserver on a Linux server with Ubuntu using Tomcat as application server.
 Root privileges are assumed.
 When running as a normal user, prepend ``sudo`` to commands that require elevated privilege.
 It has been tested in 11/2024 with BIMserver 1.5.185, Ubuntu 22.04.5 and Tomcat 9.0.95.
 Some sections contain a "Proxy note" in the end.
 Skip these if your server does not have to go through a proxy and jump to the next section.

 Basic Ubuntu configuration
 ----------------------------------